UK Council for Psychotherapy

 Counselling in Central London, Camden, Kings Cross & Psychotherapy in London - tiredness, fatigue, body vitality, body image, senses, health anxiety counselling

 Our Facial Expressions We can treat our face well, cosmetically look after it.
 Yet we wear our thoughts on our face.
 And with what's going on in our head, we can look after the thoughts we think.
 The thoughts we select are reflected on our face.
 Our expressions change as we think about something stressful, amusing, embarrassing, sad, happy.
 Changing our thought changes our face, facial expressions, so weaning out any unnecessary thoughts, giving our mind space, may show up on our face.
 Our feelings can also be expressed through our face.
+(See also The Way Our Body Non-Verbally Speaks, Our Demeanour, Body Language, How We Carry, Express Ourself - Embody, Form Ourself In Our Body)

 Counselling in Central London, Camden, Kings Cross & Psychotherapy in London - tiredness, fatigue, body vitality, body image, senses, health anxiety counselling

 Our Senses & How We Experience The World As the gestalt therapist Fritz Perls's remarks, sometimes our mind can trap us with unhelpful or rigid thinking patterns, that discounts our felt experiences - our senses.
 Through our whole body - not just our head we perceive things - giving us information about our external, internal environment and reality, yet sometimes our experience of our senses and time can be different, almost as if there is a sixth sense - everything beyond the perception of our five senses.
 (Thought itself can be experienced as a sixth sense.)
-It is through our senses that we experience colour, shape and form where everything else can be viewed as interpretation.
-And through being in touch with the textural experience of all our senses and sense-making (see also Our First Relationship - Early Connections & Bonding Patterns), we know we are alive, can feel more anchored, part of nature.
+It is through our senses that we experience colour, shape, and form where everything else can be viewed as interpretation.
+And through being in touch with the textural experience of all our senses and sense-making (see also Our First Relationship - Early Connections & Bonding Patterns), we know we are alive, can feel more anchored, part of nature, after all our bodies are also eco systems.
 We pick up other people's gestures, nuances, speech, body language through our senses & perceptions.
 Some of us may be highly sensitive, experiencing heightened responses to sensory information, have qualities of an empath, experience sensory overload (e.g. overly affected by light, sounds, our tears, touch, including fabrics, etc.), which may be linked to our neuro-diversity.
 Being in the moment, in touch with the quality and depth of our senses - listening, responding and refining them without dulling them - our textural senses - touch, sight, hearing, taste and smell - opening our heart to them, alongside our emotional senses, supports us, keep us interacting with the environment (e.g. pain, pleasure).
 We may want to explore our senses more deeply (e.g. it is said our eyes are our "information super-highway", "the windows to our soul", so we may want to explore what we absorb, express through our eyes, how we intentionally share a meaningful experience, a feeling).
 Our feelings and senses guide us, help inform our intuition, gut feelings, hunches, instinct, connected to our biology and these can be disturbed if holding past trauma - where the cells in our body hold the memories.
 Our senses can also support our sense of safety in our body, creativity and we can choose what we want to be influenced by.
 For some our senses & kinaesthetic learning (through touching, doing and practising things and moving our body) can have the potential to be underused or can overstimulate, overwhelm us.
 Our senses have been traditionally associated with the 5 elements, which give us life, that of:

 • Air (Touch) - Can we be light like air, free of fear, worry